scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 discrete, continuous, and multivariate distributions.
 Each of these generate different computational expressions.

-.. table:: Different types of random expressions reduce to different computational expressions
+.. table:: Different types of random expressions reduce to different computational expressions (Note: Infinite discrete and multivariate normal are in development and not yet in the main SymPy distribution)

    +-------------------------------+------------------------------+
    | RV Type                       | Computational Type           |